-I lead a workshop on what makes a novel young adult.
+I led a workshop on what makes a novel young adult.

-I lead a workshop on point of view uses, benefits, and pitfalls.
+I led a workshop on point of view uses, benefits, and pitfalls.

 Broomfield Writers Idea Factory

-I co-ran, participated in an editors' panel, and presented on creating memorable characters at their 2018 workshop.
+I co-ran their 2018 workshop, where I participated in an editors' panel and presented on creating memorable characters.

 Boulder Writers Alliance

-I lead a workshop on point of view and perspective.
+I led a workshop on point of view and perspective.

 At their 2016 and 2017 summer writing program, I was a panelist.
 One year I presented on query letters; the next year I spoke about experimentation in young adult literature.

 At multiple readings over the last two years, I have read from my fiction.
 Each time I read for 2-20 minutes.